In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 NOTE

 If you would like to explore the caves in peace, I would suggest visiting during the week.
-During our weekend exploration of the caves, there were a lot of children there.
+Weekend exploration is packed with children.

 Crawling through an opening inside Cave #7